Alphabet Story Stones

 Continue until all the stones have been used or all of the kids have contributed to the story.

-Grab a pack of letter magnets.
-Have your child match the stones to the same letter as its beginning sound.
+Grab a pack of letter magnets or alphabet flash cards and turn learning into a fun way for your child to engage!
+Have them match the stones to the same letter as their beginning sound, making it an enjoyable and educational activity.

 Sorting and Grouping